ahubers/wc3-build-orders/spec/mvp.md

 - Auth pages: Login, Register, missing password, all that boring shit that should come with the framework likely.

 ### Wtf should we call it?
 I dunno.
 Something catchy, like zombocom.
+We may coordinate with Wc3 Gym clan here and I'd be fine naming it with their permission as wc3gym.com.

 ## Technical implementation proposal
 This is supposed to be simple and easy and limited in scope so likewise the tech stack